ploum/lingi2401/projects/projects_2020-21/Report-Emilyen-Laffineur-68561900.md

 I asked for help in the PR because I have really no clues on how to solve that.
 Also, I made a big mistake at this moment.
 The original project received some update and my forked one needed to be updated.
 What was the problem?
 The last time I worked on my forked I directly worked on the `master` branch...
 (A really bad idea...).
 When I tried to update from forked repo it was a real mess with the conflicts... it took me almost two hours to solve all those issues.

+### 15/10

+With the help of [mirkoperillo](https://github.com/mirkoperillo) we found the error.
+It was a typo in the name of a class.
+By correcting this typo all the `gradle` stuff is now passing!
+After pushing it to my project and successfully passed the test it was time to be merged...

+## Conclusion

+This participation has marked my first contribution to an Open Source project.
+It was a bit scarry at the beginning as the project is huge and getting reworked now (version 3).
+However the differents contributor I collaborate with, where very helpfull and caring.
+Thanks to them I could end up the contribution and learned things!